 - Evangelization: bringing the message of Jesus Christ to the more than 100 million Americans who have no religious affiliation,

 - Reconciliation: reaching out in understanding and welcome to the more than 30 million Americans who have left the Catholic Church over the last few decades,

-- Ecumenism: working for the unity of Christ’s followers (ecumenism) and seeking avenues of understanding with our Jewish and Muslim brothers and sisters (interfaith dialogue and cooperation).
+- Ecumenism: working for the unity of Christ’s followers (ecumenism) and seeking avenues of understanding with our brothers and sisters of other faith traditions, including Judaism, Islam, Buddhism, and Hinduism (interfaith dialogue and cooperation).